What is a Psychological Parent in a New Jersey Child Custody Case?

 In these cases involving psychological parents, the standards for determining custody and visitation are the same as they are between two blood parents.
 Always, the best interests of the child or children is the framework within which all custody and visitation decisions are made by the courts.

-If you need to discuss psychological parents and the child custody laws in NJ, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.
+If you need to discuss psychological parents and the child custody laws in NJ, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.